rodizipa/KirinusRewrite/README.md

 Obs: Some childs accept alliases, spaced names must include the whitespace like `?child sang ah`.
 If you can't find the child check [Kirinus Database KR.](https://docs.google.com/spreadsheets/d/1SaZ_QXHhqbRWHYSjY9_g5-TKom-ArxNrjhO_J8DJL7I/edit#gid=0)

+### List

+In case you want to list all childs in the db and their search terms, or search for a specific term, list can be useful.

+Use:
+* `?list` displays all childs in db.
+* `?list mona` will search for childs that has mona somewhere on their name.

+### Waifu Game [Beta]

+Minigame where you finally can declare to the entire server that you're the only one that owns that child.

+* You get 5 rolls per 1h;
+* You can claim a child to yourself once each 3 hours.

+use:
+* `?waifu`  or `?w`: Will consume a roll point.
+If child doesn't have a owner, an emoticon will appear, first one that clicks on it and has a claim gets the child. (consuming the claim).

+* `?waifulist [mention]` or `?wl [mention]`: Lists user claimed childs.
+If no mention is provided, list will load author list.

+* `?waifuclaim` or `?wc`: Informs the time required to next claim reset and if you have a claim available.

+* `?favoritewaifu <name>` or `?fw <name>`: Search the child that matches the name and add the thumbnail at your list.

+* `?waifuinfo <name>` or `?wi` : Search the unit in the waifu game db.

+* `waifutrade <mention>` or `?wt`: Trade your waifu with someone else.

+* `waifurelease <name>` or `?wr <name>`: Release your unit.